Trequetrum/blog-onesmallstep/content/types-intro.md

 For `factorial`, this is only a small win.
 After all the name seems descriptive enough that it feels quite unlikely a developer would misuse it.
 While I agree that this is a contrived example, I hope this blog will convince you that it takes relatively few building blocks to form the foundation for surprisingly robust type-level systems.
 There are design patterns and software architectures that can be encoded (and enforced) at least in part in the language itself using its type system.

-For instance, Rust's type system is expressive enough to encode an SQL schema and ensure that any statically written query does not compile if it doesn't meet the schema, it can also automaticaly generate code that checks dynamic queries at runtime.
+For instance, Rust's type system is expressive enough to encode an SQL schema and ensure that any statically written query does not compile if it doesn't meet the schema, it can also automatically generate code that checks dynamic queries at runtime.
 You can generate these types automatically at compile time by querying your SQL server for the most up to date schema.
 Those types can be available across the entire program meaning that information about whether some value has been checked against the schema for correctness can be encoded in it's type and passed across isolated subsystems without the fear that it hasn't been sanitised and without performing the sort of "shot-gun validation" in which values are checked everywhere in the hopes that every error is caught somewhere.

-Writing code knowing that future developers (including yourself) will be forced to meet its pre-conditions is generally liberating.
+Writing code knowing that future developers (including yourself) will be forced to meet its preconditions is generally liberating.
 You can push the responsibility for type safety backwards onto callers.
-Conversly, you can perform some computation to parse a less percise representation into a more percise one knowing that developers writting downstream code will never need to audit the program to be sure a value meets certain criteria.
+Conversely, you can perform some computation to parse a less precise representation into a more precise one knowing that developers writing downstream code will never need to audit the program to be sure a value meets certain criteria.

 > In other words, write functions on the data representation you wish you had, not the data representation you are given.
 The design process then becomes an exercise in bridging the gap, often by working from both ends until they meet somewhere in the middle.
 > - Alexis King — [Parse, don’t validate (link)](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)